OsmancanG/SCOF-shell/ReadMe.md

 cp for copying the files

 rm for removing the files (use as of your risk)
-(Our project will not take any responsibilities for removed files it works just in one direction and it doesn't remove recursively.)
+(Our project will not take any responsibilities for removed files it works just in one direction and it doesn't work recursively.)

 - **other functions**:
 For more help you can use